ANNOUNCING THE RELEASE OF THE UPDATED PHYSICIANS PRACTICAL GUIDE E-LEARNING PROGRAM!

-Register today to start earning up to 9 free CME credits (Physicians and Physician Assistants) or 9 contact hours (Nurse Practitioners), while exploring engaging cases and learning about cultural competency in health care.
+A Physician's Practical Guide is accredited for AMA PRA Category 1 Credit(s) where you can earn up to 9 free CME credits (Physicians and Physician Assistants) or 9 contact hours (Nurse Practitioners), while exploring engaging cases and learning about cultural competency in health care.

 Below you may view case highlights from this Web site:

-wants to work with the patient to manage her diabetes better.
+She believes that entering the hospital will kill her, and opts for traditional therapies.
+Her family physician desperately wants to work with the patient to manage her diabetes better.
 But how?

 Some American Indian cultures, the Navajo for example, believe that mentioning an illness will cause the illness.

-Why Use This Website?
+Why Take This Program?